What's the selection process?

 - Grassroots Work: Each fellow would have a dedicated project to serve a community.
 This can be in any domain of development, like education, health, livelihoods etc, based on the available projects and interests of the fellow.

-- Immersive Programs: Every 3-4 months, the fellows would join an immersive program with a senior social leader to deepen their understanding of society, nation and the world.
+- Immersive Programs: Once in every quarter, the fellows would join an immersive program with a senior social leaders, academicians and facilitators to deepen their understanding of society, nation and the world.

 - Digital Sessions: Every month, the fellows would have 5-6 sessions in the form of courses, peer activities, mentor sessions, and reflective exercises.